MacKinnon, Grubauer lift Avs to 4-1 win over Blues in Game 1

+DENVER (AP) — Gabriel Landeskog found an early way to calm down the Colorado Avalanche — he dropped the gloves and brawled.

+That fighting spirit energized a roaring crowd — biggest of the season — and certainly rubbed off on the team.

-DENVER (AP) — Nathan MacKinnon scored the tiebreaking goal 30 seconds into the third period and wrapped it up with an empty-netter, Philipp Grubauer stopped 22 shots and the Colorado Avalanche beat the St. Louis Blues 4-1 on Monday night in Game 1 of their first-round playoff series.
+Nathan MacKinnon scored the tiebreaking goal 30 seconds into the third period and wrapped it up with an empty-netter, Philipp Grubauer stopped 22 shots and the Avalanche beat the St. Louis Blues 4-1 on Monday night in Game 1 of their first-round playoff series.

+“We’re skilled and fast, but I also think we’re a tough team,” Landeskog said.
+“I thought we showed that tonight.”

+Landeskog recorded a “Gordie Howe hat trick” with a goal, assist and a fighting major, which he earned in the first period by sticking up for a teammate following a big hit.

+“We were kind of tiptoeing our way into it a little bit,” Landeskog said.
+“I thought that was going to calm us down a little bit and get the crowd into it.”

-Gabriel Landeskog also added a third-period goal by tipping in a blue-line blast from MacKinnon.
+Landeskog added a third-period goal by tipping in a blue-line blast from MacKinnon and an assist on MacKinnon’s empty-netter.
 Cale Makar got things started for the Presidents’ Trophy-winning Avalanche with a power-play goal in the first period.

 Game 2 is Wednesday.